davidcosc/davidos/README.md

 - detect and configure other hardware like buses, pic, disk, usb or display devices etc.
 - indentify bootable devices and transfer control to the bootsector by loading it to the specific address 0x7c00.
 This is where our own code/program will start.

+The bootsector is a 512 byte program stored at the very beginning of our bootable device i.e. disk drive.
+To identify a bootsector the BIOS checks, that the value of the last two bytes 511 and 512 matches the magic sequence 0xaa55.
+To see this in action, we can start by writing our first bootsector.
+Take a look at "./tutorials/basics.asm" for an example bootsector that prints the letter a to the screen using a routine that was setup for us by the BIOS.
+The code will be commented in detail to explain the basics of x86 nasm assembly and common commands we will use a lot throughout the repository.

 ## Hardware